jyothish-ram/jyothish-ram/README.md

 📫 Check out my [PortFolio](https://jyothish-ram.me)

-⚡<!-- FUNFACT --> Fun fact: The average North American will eat 35,000 cookies during their life span.
+⚡<!-- FUNFACT --> Fun fact: Leonardo da Vinci could write with one hand while drawing with the other

 </div>